Council Corporate Plan – 2022 to 2025 (Annual update March 2023)

 Key initiatives:

-• We have listened to our vibrant Voluntary and Community Sector and awarded contracts worth £1.205m a year to support those most in need through our Closing the Gap commissioning process.
-We have also delivered the annual Small Grants Programme, awarding 49 grants totalling £200,000 for community-led activities addressing the impacts of poverty and supporting mental wellbeing.
-Providing more training opportunities and building employment skills through programmes such as our Skills and Employment Youth Hub at The Curious Lounge, run by Brighter Futures for Children, in partnership with JobCentre Plus and others as well as putting additional funding into literacy and numeracy catch up lessons in schools.
+• Providing more training opportunities and building employment skills through programmes such as our Skills and Employment Youth Hub at The Curious Lounge, run by Brighter Futures for Children, in partnership with JobCentre Plus and others as well as putting additional funding into literacy and numeracy catch up lessons in schools.

-• Increasing the number of apprenticeships and work experience placements within the council and providing a new coaching and mentoring scheme for work experience students.
+• Increasing the number of apprenticeships and work experience placements within the Council and providing a new coaching and mentoring scheme for work experience students.

 • Embedding and increasing social value through our purchasing power to ensure that the economic, social and environmental wellbeing of Reading benefits through our contracts over and above the goods or services being procured.
 An example is the installing and improvement of the digital connectivity of our community buildings, with Wi-Fi and new schemes to lend and provide use of IT equipment.

-• We will deliver key improvements to our libraries: by focusing on supporting our communities, especially children and young people; improving access to online services; supporting improvements in health, wellbeing and literacy, and bringing arts, culture and heritage into our libraries.
+• We will deliver key improvements to our libraries: by focusing on supporting our communities, especially children and young people; improving access to online services; supporting improvements in health, wellbeing and literacy; and bringing arts, culture and heritage into our libraries.

 We’ll know we’re successful when: